azures04/GreenPortals/README.md

 This is a Minecraft Forge mod.
-A mod for create Rick's interdimension green portal, but in minecraft
+A mod to makes Rick's interdimensional greens portals, but in minecraft

 ### Minecraft Forge